Historically, many DDL operations

 combination of features is now known as

-This new mechanism also means that you can generally speed the overall process of creating and loading a table and associated indexes by creating the table without any secondary indexes, then adding the secondary indexes after the data is loaded.
+This mechanism also means that you can generally speed the overall process of creating and loading a table and associated indexes by creating the table without any secondary indexes, then adding the secondary indexes after the data is loaded.